about site

 History:

-• On January 13th, 2005, the Webmaster made a live television appearance on Screen Savers, a daily program airing on the TechTV/G4 network, to talk about Asian Cinema in 2005.
-What this accomplishment actually means is debatable, but it happened.
-For proof, go here.
+On January 13th, 2005, the webmaster made a live television appearance on Screen Savers, a daily program airing on the now defunct TechTV/G4 network, to talk about Asian Cinema.
+What this accomplishment actually means is debatable, plus it’s been so many years that the video now only exists as a .mov file on the webmaster’s hard drive, but it happened.
 An extra interview with the Webmaster is located here.

 Content: